synergycrowds/CM1-GACluster/docs/description.md

 ## Algorithm
 Prerequisites:
-* The user can configure a set of parameters:
 * Let S be the set of initial items of size NS
 * Let NC be the number of generated clusters